baumlin/rebvio/README.md

 - ROS
 - OpenCV3
 - TooN
+- spdlog
 - Lapack

 ### Content
 - TooN: Git Submodule linking to the TooN Version used in this project
+- spdlog: Git Submodule linking to the spdlog Version used in this project
 - rebvio: Source code for the REBVIO library
 - ros_rebvio: ROS wrapper for the REBVIO library